$15/$10 booking fees may apply.

 Chair: Professor Jill Bennett, The Big Anxiety, UNSW

-Respondent: Dr Richard Schweizer, policy officer at One Door mental health who will speak from his own lived experience of schizophrenia and recovery.
+Respondent: Dr Richard Schweizer, is a Policy Officer for the NSW Mental Health Commission and One Door Mental Health who will speak from his own lived experience of schizophrenia and recovery.

 Dr Emma Tseris, lecturer in Social Work and critical mental health theory at the University of Sydney.